vamping111/terraform-provider-testmark/website/docs/r/default_vpc_dhcp_options.html.markdown

 The `aws_default_vpc_dhcp_options` resource allows you to manage a region's default DHCP Options Set, but Terraform cannot destroy it.
 Removing this resource from your configuration will remove it from your statefile and management, but will not destroy the DHCP Options Set.
-You can resume managing the DHCP Options Set via the CROC Cloud Console.
+You can resume managing the DHCP Options Set via the cloud console.

 ## Attributes Reference